 Recommendations for Future Work: KCC recommends additional and replacement monitoring wells at the Nikkel-Epps Site.
 Without the northern monitoring wells, the site is currently hard to interpret regarding chloride migration.
-Due to local domestic wells, the Nikkel-Epps Site is Medium-high on the priority list.
-Currently, no delineation to the north or down gradient south of the site exists.
-At the minimum, KCC recommends the installation of five monitoring wells.
-These wells would facilitate the KCC to devise a suitable remediation plan or assist the Ratslaff homestead in finding a new water source.
-In addition, other domestic and irrigation wells in the next section south of the site could be affected in the future.
-KCC plans to locate the #1 Boesker, and perform soil borings to check for chloride contamination in the soils.
+Due to local domestic wells, the Nikkel-Epps Site is medium-high on the priority list.
+No delineation to the north or south of the site exists.
+During the next two to three years, KCC recommends the installation of five monitoring wells.
+These wells would facilitate the KCC in devising a suitable remediation plan or assist the Ratslaff homestead in finding a new water source.
+In addition, other domestic and irrigation wells in the next section south of the site could be affected if the plume migrates.
+These new monitoring wells could warn those irrigators of the plume approach.
+KCC plans to locate the #1 Boesker and perform soil borings to check for chloride contamination in the soil.
+With heavy crop rotation, this has not been easy to accomplish.
 If found, KCC could excavate the well and check the status of the plug of the early 1930s D/A well.

-Estimated Total Costs: Future expenditures range from \$10,000 to \$60,000 to drill the new wells and repair broken wells during a Phase II investigation.
-KCC staff time for sampling, research and report preparation would be needed.
+Estimated Total Costs: Future expenditures range from \$25,000 to \$75,000 to drill the new wells and repair broken wells during a Phase II investigation.
+KCC staff sampling, research, and report preparation time would be needed.

-Control No. Staff Hours/Expenditures Fund Expenditures 20100082-001 18 Hrs. / \$542.96 FY 2022/23 Total \$8,318.75 Current Contamina te Level: 1 MW-5 310 mg/L to MW-2 1 1,575 mg/L. Status: 1.
-Site Assessmen t 2.
-Short Term Monit oring 🔀 3 .
-Investigation X 4.
+Control No. Staff Hours/Expenditures Fund Expenditures FY 2023/24 Total 20100082-001 10 Hrs.
+10 Hrs. / \$314.15 Total \$8,318.75 Current Contamina te Level: MW-5 350 mg/L to MW-2 1,400 n ng/L Status: 1.
+Site Assessmen nt 2.
+Short Term Mon itoring X 3.
+Investigation 🗙 4.
 Long Term Mo onitoring 5.
-Remediation Plan 6 .
+Remediation Plan n 6.
 Installation 7.
 Remediation 8.
 Post Rem.
-Monitor ring 🗌 9 .
-Resolved
+Monite oring 9 Resolved